This article is part of our crash course series on Arabic dialects.

 Moroccan: بغيت ناكل شي حاجة دابا (bghiit nakul shi haja daba)

-This is because it is precisely the words used most frequently in day-to-day life that change so dramatically from region-to-region.
-This dynamic is what makes it so frustrating to feel yourself helpless in an airport or taxicab type situation, even after several semesters or years studying fusha.
+This is because it is precisely the words used most frequently in day-to-day life that change so dramatically from region to region.
+This dynamic is what makes it so frustrating to feel helpless in an airport or taxicab-type situation, even after several semesters or years studying fusha.

 Every Arabic dialect has its own wealth of terms, expressions, proverbs, and slang that you need to master to sound like a native speaker.
 That’s not the goal here.

 All the grammar and vocabulary you studied while learning MSA?
 You still get to use it as a base — you just need to switch out these 30 keywords to adapt MSA to the local dialect.

 Now, are you going to be able to pass for an Egyptian, a Syrian, or a Moroccan with this approach?
 Probably not.